jinputguard/jinputguard/README.md

 See [usage](#usage) for more details about available operations.

 ## Why should I use it?
 JInputGuard was developed with the vision of facilitating build and usage of Value Objects in your code base.
-But even if you're not using Value Objects (you should envisage it 😉), input sanitization and validation is still a mandatory requirement to mitigate risks exposed by [CWE-1019: Validate Inputs](https://cwe.mitre.org/data/definitions/1019.html): SQL/XML injections, CSRF, etc.
+But even if you're not using Value Objects (you should consider it 😉), input sanitization and validation is still a mandatory requirement to mitigate risks exposed by [CWE-1019: Validate Inputs](https://cwe.mitre.org/data/definitions/1019.html): SQL/XML injections, CSRF, etc.

 To facilitate adoption, JInputGuards is/has:
 * Discoverable API: Thanks to fluent methods, use your IDE auto-completion to easily create and use guards.
-* Fully extensible: Write your own sanitization, transdormation or validation functions to satisfy your needs.
+* Fully extensible: Write your own sanitization, transformation or validation functions to satisfy your needs.
 * Immutability: Guards are immutable and thread-safe POJOs in their default implementation.

 # Usage